Skip to main content

 Overview

-students studying on campus As a graduate student in this field, you’ll explore the cognitive, emotional, biological and social factors that shape learning, assessment and intervention across diverse populations.
+students studying on campus As a student in this field, you’ll explore the cognitive, emotional, biological and social factors that shape learning, assessment and intervention across diverse populations.
 You’ll engage with research that informs innovative teaching methods, effective learning environments, and strategies that overcome barriers to educational success.
 This program empowers you to apply evidence-based approaches to real-world challenges, preparing you to make a meaningful impact in education, research and beyond.

 Our Bachelor of Arts in Educational Psychology is the study of how people learn, focusing on the biological, cognitive, emotional and social factors influencing knowledge acquisition, retention and application in typical and atypical populations.
 It informs the effective development of innovative teaching methods, learning environments and interventions for diverse learners and explores factors that can impact educational